jor-rainey/Portfolio_Projects/UK_Air_Travel_Project/Readme.md

 - Map airline routes
 - Show number of flights on routes
 - Give punctuality information for both airports and airlines
-- Allow for intuative visualisation/comparison across routes and airlines
+- Allow for intuitive visualization/comparison across routes and airlines

 ## Tools
-- **Excel** for initial data cleaning an preparation
+- **Excel** for initial data cleaning and preparation
   - LOOKUP formulas
   - SUMIF formulas
   - Other basic formulas
-- **Tableau** for final visualisations
+- **Tableau** for final visualizations
   - Spatial calculations
   - Maps
   - Filters/Slicers